alpha-hack-program/vpa-adventure/use_case4.md

         controlledResources: ["cpu", "memory"]
 EOF
 ```

-NOTE: We need to be aware that the VPA will block the resources not only for memory, also for the CPU, causing the Pending state when applies the Auto Recommendation.

 8. After a couple of minutes, check the VPA to see the Memory and CPU suggested: